msoneal0/MRCI/docs/README.md

  -help        : display usage information about this application.
  -stop        : stop the current host instance if one is currently running.
  -about       : display versioning/warranty information about this application.
- -addr        : set the listening address and port for TCP clients.
  -status      : display status information about the host instance if it is currently running.
- -reset_root  : reset the root account password to the default password.
- -host        : start a new host instance. (this blocks) -host_trig   : start a new host instance. (this does not block) -default_pw  : show the default password.
- -public_cmds : run the internal module to list it's public commands. for internal use only.
+ -host        : start a new host instance. (this blocks) -host_trig   : start a new host instance. (this does not block) -public_cmds : run the internal module to list it's public commands. for internal use only.
  -exempt_cmds : run the internal module to list it's rank exempt commands. for internal use only.
  -user_cmds   : run the internal module to list it's user commands. for internal use only.
  -run_cmd     : run an internal module command. for internal use only.
  -ls_sql_drvs : list all available SQL drivers that the host currently supports.
  -load_ssl    : re-load the host SSL certificate without stopping the host instance.
+ -elevate     : elevate any user account to rank 1.
+ -add_admin   : create a rank 1 account with a randomized password.

 Internal module | -public_cmds, -user_cmds, -exempt_cmds, -run_cmd |: